Bela Padilla

 Krista Elyse Hidalgo Sullivan (born May 3, 1991), known professionally as Bela Padilla (/tl/), is a Filipino actress, host, singer, writer, and director.

-She is best known for her roles in television dramas on GMA-7 and ABS-CBN, as well as critically acclaimed films such as 100 Tula Para Kay Stella (with JC Santos) and Meet Me in St. Gallen (with Carlo Aquino).
-She is also recognized for her performances in The Day After Valentine's and On Vodka, Beers, and Regrets.
-In 2022, she made her directorial debut with the film 366 (opposite Zanjoe Marudo and JC Santos), produced by Viva Films.
-Additionally, she wrote the screenplay for Joyce Bernal's film Last Night, starring Toni Gonzaga and Piolo Pascual.
-Aside from her acting career, she has continued to develop her skills in writing and directing for future projects.
+She is best known for her roles in television dramas on GMA and ABS-CBN, as well as critically acclaimed films such as 100 Tula Para Kay Stella (2017) and Meet Me in St. Gallen (2018).
+She is also recognized for her performances in The Day After Valentine's (2018) and On Vodka, Beers, and Regrets (2020).
+In 2022, she made her directorial debut with the film 366, which she also starred in alongside Zanjoe Marudo and JC Santos, produced by Viva Films.
+Additionally, she wrote the screenplay for Joyce Bernal's film Last Night (2017).

-Early life and education
+Early life and background

-Krista Elyse Hidalgo Sullivan was born to British father Cornelius Gary Sullivan and Filipina mother Margarette Cariño Hidalgo ("Meg").
+Krista Elyse Hidalgo Sullivan was born to a British father, Cornelius Gary Sullivan, and a Filipina mother, Margarette "Meg" Cariño Hidalgo.
 Her father was divorced from his first wife.
 She has three elder half-siblings in England from her father's first marriage, as well as an older brother from both of her parents.
 She first attended a Montessori-style international school in Forbes Park, Makati, before attending the foreigners' class at Colegio San Agustin – Makati.
 Padilla took up journalism as an elective in senior high school.
-Padilla was a classmate of Lovi Poe.
+Padilla was a classmate of fellow actress Lovi Poe.

-Padilla's maternal grandmother (mother of Meg) is the sister of Eva Cariño-Padilla, wife of actor-director and former Camarines Norte governor Roy Padilla Sr. She is the niece, by second-degree consanguinity, of actors Rommel Padilla, Robin Padilla, and BB Gandanghari, and second cousin to RJ and Daniel Padilla (sons of Rommel), as well as Queenie and Kylie Padilla (daughters of Robin).
+Padilla's maternal grandmother is the sister of Eva Cariño-Padilla, wife of actor-director and former Camarines Norte governor Roy Padilla Sr. She is the niece, by second-degree consanguinity, of actors Rommel Padilla, Robin Padilla, and BB Gandanghari, and second cousin to RJ and Daniel Padilla (sons of Rommel), as well as Queenie and Kylie Padilla (daughters of Robin).
 She is a practicing Jehovah's Witness.
 Padilla's father, Cornelius, died in August 2023.